An isogeometric finite element formulation for frictionless contact of Cosserat rods with unconstrained directors: A frictionless beam-to-beam contact formulation

 We also project the relative position vector $\boldsymbol{\varphi}_\mathrm{d}$ onto the tangent plane, as\footnote{The projection of the relative position vector was also used for the contact search in \citet{durville2012contact}.}

 Then, $\widetilde{\boldsymbol{\varphi}_\mathrm{d}}$ always intersects the boundary of $\widetilde{\mathcal{A}_t}$, denoted as $\partial{\widetilde{\mathcal{A}_t}}$, and we find the intersection between $\partial\widetilde{{\mathcal{A}}_t}$ and the projected vector $\alpha_\mathrm{ig}{\widetilde{\boldsymbol{\varphi}_\mathrm{d}}}$ with the length adjusted by a parameter $\alpha_\mathrm{ig}>0$, and the intersection point is selected as an initial guess for the closest point in the local contact search.
-That is, for a given $\boldsymbol{d}^\beta_{(2)}$ and $\widetilde{\boldsymbol{\varphi}_\mathrm{d}}$, we find the convective circumferential coordinate ${}^{(0)}{\bar \xi^{2}}={\xi^{2}_{(2)}}\in\left[\xi^2_\mathrm{min},\xi^2_\mathrm{max}\right]$, and $\alpha_\mathrm{ig}>0$ such that
+That is, for a given $\boldsymbol{d}^\beta_{(2)}$ and $\widetilde{\boldsymbol{\varphi}_\mathrm{d}}$, we find the convective circumferential coordinate ${\xi^{2}_{(2)}}={\bar \xi^{2}_{(0)}}\in\left[\xi^2_\mathrm{min},\xi^2_\mathrm{max}\right]$, and $\alpha_\mathrm{ig}>0$ such that

 Since Eq.\,(\ref{intersect_cond_ipd}) is nonlinear with respect to ${\bar \xi^{2}_{(0)}}$, we need an iterative solution process.
+It should be noted that we use ${\bar \xi^{1}_{(0)}}={\widetilde \xi^1}$.
 Further details can be found in Appendix \ref{lsearch_ig_det}. \begin{remark} For typical shapes of the initial cross-section, $\zeta^\gamma$ satisfying Eq.\,(\ref{intersect_cond_ipd}) can be analytically found.
 For example, for an initially circular cross-section of radius $R$ such that

 we have